CASTRO, IN SALENTO

 Bari Nord motorway exit

-Adriatic highway 16 Bari-Lecce 150 Km
+Adriatic State Road 16 Bari-Lecce 150 km

-Lecce – Castro 48 Km
+Lecce – Castro 48 km

 Lecce State Railway Station